Personal Injury Faqs

 Another type of damage is known as punitive damages.
 This type of damage is not common and intended to punish the defendant for outrageous misconduct and act as a deterrent for similar misbehavior.
 These damages go beyond what is necessary to compensate the injured party.
 To receive this type of damage, the conduct resulting in the injury must rise above simple negligence.
 There must be some type of intentional misconduct gross negligence or bad faith.

 There is no set timeframe as it will vary depending on the facts and issues within any given case.
-At the Law Offices of Walter F. Benenati our goal is to bring our clients personal injury claims to a fast resolution with the maximum compensation possible.
+At The Benenati Law Firm our goal is to bring our clients personal injury claims to a fast resolution with the maximum compensation possible.
 We will work diligently on your claim to move it along as quickly as possible.
 Please keep in mind that in some cases, it takes longer to develop the facts necessary to achieve the maximum recovery possible for your injuries.

 Notwithstanding the above, our experience shows that most cases resolve between 6-24 months, depending on the complexity of the issues and whether a jury trial is necessary.